kennytran10/portfolio/README.md

 # CompTIA A+ Certified | Cybersecurity & IT Audit Enthusiast

 ### Education
-Computer Information Systems and Technology, BA
+Computer Information Systems and Technology, B.S.

 ### Work Experience
 IT Help Desk Intern @ The Beck Group